zuqqhi2/image_match/README.md

 ## Usage

-1.Make page or widget image file.
-2.Get current page or widget image on the web.
+Basic flow is following.

+1. Get comparison source and  destination image file.
-3.Compare them with this gem.}
+2. Compare them with this library.

+# Sample Code

 ## Contributing